 Although we normally think of Khan Academy as being a resource for videos to share with students, their sections on social studies topics have a wealth of information.
 In addition to video transcripts, you can find passages to bring into your discussion.
 They cover different topics in a class on history and economics.

 For younger students, News-O-Matic is a go to resource for bringing current events into your classroom.
 If you are studying ancient civilizations, you can point students to passages that spotlight issues in different regions of the world that help students bridge the gap between past and present.

 When exploring a particular period in history with your students, incorporate reading passages that tell the story of someone’s life.
 Biography.com includes a range of biographies in the form of short passages for students to explore.
 You might connect the link to a QR code to make it easy for students to access specific reading material.

 Newsela has a terrific website and mobile app that puts kid-friendly, leveled news articles at the fingertips of your students.
-You can search by keyword for a particular topic that connects to your social studies goals or check out their text set section to find articles that connect to themes in popular historical fiction novels.
+You can search by keyword for a particular topic that connects to your social studies goals.
+You can also check out their text set section.
+There you will find articles that connect to themes in popular historical fiction novels.

 The Smithsonian Magazine is available for tablets and student readers on the web.
 If your students are on Chromebooks you might point them to a specific article.
 If your students use tablets in the classroom library, you might decide to load those devices with the mobile app so students have a range of topics to explore

 The team at ReadWorks has an entire section dedicated to social studies reading passages.
 You’ll find a range of content at different levels.
 These reading selections are great if you’re looking for clear connections to your social studies learning goals.